U.S. States Share, Get Creative in Hunt for Medical Supplies

 States also have begun working together, whether its forming regional alliances to create greater purchasing power or sending excess supplies to hot spots.

-California Gov. Gavin Newsom said this week his state, the nation’s most populous, plans to spend nearly $1 billion a month to buy 200 million masks with the idea of distributing them throughout the Western U.S. State officials have said they won't be setting up a new supply chain, but rather sharing with states that have a high need.
+California Gov. Gavin Newsom said this week his state, the nation’s most populous, plans to spend nearly $1 billion to buy 500 million masks from May through July with the idea of distributing them throughout the Western U.S. State officials have said they won't be setting up a new supply chain, but rather sharing with states that have a high need.
 California had spent $1.4 billion on medical equipment even before announcing its ramped-up purchases.

 Michigan Gov. Gretchen Whitmer said her state has joined with others in the Great Lakes region to gain buying power.
 By last week, Michigan, which has more cases than all but two other states, had spent $130 million on medical supplies to address the crisis.

-Note: This story has been corrected to show that California plans to spend $1 billion total, not per month, on masks.